 JJ Abrams is the only man in history to helm both Star Trek and Star Wars movies, and with a fair degree of success no less.
-His screen presence has been felt for upwards of two decades, with his many producing roles in television (Fringe, Lost, Person of Interest) and film (Cloverfield, Infinitely Polar Bear, Mission: Impossible – Rogue Nation) accompanying screenwriting credits on half of his filmography as a director, as well as 90s movies Gone Fishing and Armageddon, to name but a few.
+His screen presence has been felt for upwards of two decades, with his many producing roles in television (‘Fringe’, ‘Lost’, ‘Person of Interest’) and film (Cloverfield, Infinitely Polar Bear, Mission: Impossible – Rogue Nation) accompanying screenwriting credits on half of his filmography as a director, as well as 90s movies Gone Fishing and Armageddon, to name but a few.
 He has, in his relatively young career as a director, been touted by the incomparable Steven Spielberg as a rightful heir to the sci-fi blockbuster throne and has gained the trust of sci-fi fans with his careful handling of a number of related genres and franchises.
 In this edition of Ranked, it shall be each of his directed feature-length cinematic releases that shall be judged on their quality and ranked in order from worst to best.

-5. Mission: Impossible III (2006)
+6. Mission: Impossible III (2006)

-It certainly certified Abrams as a merging talent, and though its positioning at the bottom (or top) of this list seems to be somewhat damming, Mission: Impossible III was still a very good film worthy of inclusion on many an action/sci-fi director’s ‘top’ list, and is therefore proof of the strength of his filmography.
+It certainly certified Abrams as an emerging talent, and though its positioning at the bottom (or top) of this list seems to be somewhat damming, Mission: Impossible III was still a very good film worthy of inclusion on many an action/sci-fi director’s ‘top’ list, and is therefore proof of the strength of his filmography.

 Recommended for you: Mission: Impossible Movies Ranked